mmolari/sp_supplementary_reads/notes/note01_extract_secondary_mappings.md

 - whether the read is primary, supplementary or secondary
 - whether the mapping is forward or reverse
 - the start/end of the alignment on the reference/query
-- the alignment length (e.g. on the query) and the total query length (complete of unaligned/clipped regions)
+- the alignment length (e.g. on the query) and the total query length (complete of unaligned/clipped regions, this can be done with the `infer_read_length` function)
 - the total number of matches/insertions/deletions in the alignment

 The results should be stored in a pandas dataframe with the above-specified columns, and then saved in `csv` format.